Carlos Correa Player Props: Twins vs. Marlins

 Marlins Pitching Rankings (2022)

-- Alcantara (0-0) takes the mound for the Marlins to make his second start this season.
+- Luzardo (1-0) starts for the Marlins, his second of the season.

-- His last appearance was on Thursday against the New York Mets, when the right-hander went 5 2/3 innings, surrendering three earned runs while giving up three hits.
+- His most recent time out was on Friday against the New York Mets, when the lefty went 5 2/3 scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.